hoodedapollo/GPpackages/README.md

 ## Getting Started

 ### ROS
-This project is developed using [ROS](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+This project is developed using [ROS](http://wiki.ros.org/kinetic/Installation/Ubuntu):
+* rosdistro: kinetic
+* rosversion: 1.12.13

 ### Smartwatch and Smartphone Setup
 In order to publish imu data from your smartwatch to ROS nodes you must have a smartwatch paired with a smartphone.